-Louisiana Healthcare Connections requires that all DME be provided to an eligible enrollee with a minimum of a one-year DME provider warranty.
+Louisiana Healthcare Connections requires that all DME suppled to eligible beneficiaries must come with a warranty from the provider that lasts a minimum of one year.
 Providers who make or sell prosthetic or orthotic items must provide a warranty which lasts at least 90 days, from the time the item is delivered to the enrollee.
-If during those 90 days, the item does not work, the manufacturer or dealer must repair or replace the item.
-Louisiana Healthcare Connections will not reimburse for replacement parts or repairs to the equipment.
+If the items fails to work during those 90 days, , the manufacturer or dealer must repair or replace the item.
+Louisiana Healthcare Connections does not reimburse for costs associated with replacement parts or repairs to the equipment.
 Louisiana Healthcare Connections reimbursement includes: